-In the event your Correct Craft boat has a claim covered by this warranty, the following procedure shall be followed to secure performance or warranty obligations:
+In the event your Correct Craft boat has a claim covered by this warranty, the following procedures shall be allowed to secure performance of warranty obligations:

-- 1.)
-Notify the selling dealer within 30 days after the discovery of any claimed defect, or 10 days from the day of delivery in the event of a claimed defect involving upholstery, canvas or glass. - 2.)
-You may be required to transport the boat, at your expense, to an authorized dealership for their inspection and/or repair. - 3.)
-Correct Craft, Inc. reserves the right to require further evaluation and/or information regarding a warranty claim against a boat prior to its repair as well as designate the place of repair.
+- 1) Notify the selling dealer within thirty (30) days after the discovery of any claimed defect. - 2) You may be required to transport the boat, at your expense, to an authorized dealership or service facility for their inspection and/or repair. - 3) Correct Craft, Inc. reserves the right to require further evaluation and/or information regarding a warranty claim against a boat prior to its repair as well as designate the place of repair.

-Correct Craft, Inc. reserves the right to make changes in prices, color, specifications, equipment, options, materials, hull, decks, and/or discontinue models at any time (without notice) and shall be under no obligation to equip or modify boats built prior to such changes.
+Correct Craft, Inc. reserves the right to make changes in prices, color, specifications, equipment, options, materials, hull, decks, and/or discontinue models at anytime (without notice), and shall be under no obligation to equip or modify boats built prior to such changes.

-Correct Craft, Inc., 6100 South Orange Avenue, Orlando, Florida 32809, 407/855-4141, FAX 407/851-7844.
-E-mail address: ski@skinautique.com Effective 2001 Model Boats.
+Correct Craft, Inc. 6100 South Orange Avenue, Orlando, Florida 32809.
+407/855-4141, fax 407/851-7844, e-mail address: ski@correctcraft.com.